drs2022ds/messy-data/README.md

-This notebook offers a path for data preprocessing, grounded on sound concepts from Statistics.
+This notebook offers a path for data preprocessing with Python, grounded on sound concepts from Statistics.
 The structure is the following:
   1. Importing the Data
   2. Descriptive Statistics: Exploring and Visualizing the Data